korpling/pepperModules-TCFModules/README.md

 | shrinkTokenAnnotations | Boolean | optional | true |

 ### shrinkTokenAnnotations
 This property influences the import of annotations on single tokens.
-If it is set true, annotations on single tokens are stored as annotations directly at the token object, whereas a span is build over all tokens for multiple token annotations.
+If it is set true, annotations on single tokens are stored as annotations directly at the token object, whereas a span is build over all tokens for annotations on multiple token .
 If shrinkTokenAnnotations is set false, also annotations of single tokens are created at a span built over the token.

 # TCFExporter
 The TCFExporter exports data from a Salt model to the TCF format decribed by the schema http://weblicht.sfs.uni-tuebingen.de/weblichtwiki/index.php/The_TCF_Format.

 ## Mapping from Salt
 Each STextualDS in an SDocument is mapped to a single TCF file.
-In case of multiple STextualDSs the files names will be $DocumentName.[0–9]+.tcf.
+In case of an SDocument containing multiple STextualDSs, the files' names will be $DocumentName.[0–9]+.tcf.
 In the current state the exporter is capable of mapping primary text, tokens, sentences, POS and lemma annotations, which are the basic features for further processing in WebLicht, which TCF was also made for.
-To enable the exporter to do this, default assumptions about annotations QNames and values are made, which can be overriden by properties.
+To enable the exporter to do this, default assumptions about annotations qualified names and values in the provided Salt graph are made, which can be overriden by properties.

 ## Properties
 The table below contains an overview of all usable properties to customize the behaviour of this Pepper module.
 The following section contains a close description to each single property and describes the resulting differences in the mapping to TCF.